 Yoga is nothing new, literally.
 According to historians, yoga techniques can be traced back more than 5,000 years.
 Yoga first arrived in the U.S., in Chicago to be precise, in 1893.
 It has been around for quite a while, so the relatively recent explosion in popularity among Westerners is not a huge surprise.
 With such a long history of bringing benefits to those who practice, it is also not a surprise that modern scientists are uncovering empirical evidence to support the anecdotal information people have been sharing for decades, yoga really is good for you.

 The American Psychological Association has recognized the positive impacts of a yoga practice on mental health, employing it as a practice tool in psychotherapy.
-The reason that yoga is gaining so much ground with behavioral healthcare professionals, are the myriad non-physical benefits of the practice.
+The reason that yoga is gaining so much ground with behavioral healthcare professionals are the myriad non-physical benefits of the practice.
 For example, a 2013 review of over 100 trials, conducted by researchers from Duke University, found evidence that when used with drug therapy, yoga is beneficial to those with schizophrenia.
 In addition, studies concluded that yoga provides benefit to individuals suffering from depression, ADHD, and sleep disorders.
 In several studies, yoga’s positive effect on those suffering from mild clinical depression was demonstrated.
-Another study explained why consistently practicing yoga leads to lower levels of depression; by decreasing levels of the enzyme that break neurotransmitters down and increasing levels of serotonin, the neurotransmitters that influencing brain cells that relate to mood as well as many other critical functions, overall mood is improved.
+Another study explained why consistently practicing yoga leads to lower levels of depression.
+By decreasing levels of the enzyme that break down neurotransmitters and increasing levels of serotonin, your overall mood can be improved.
 Studies have also shown that a yoga practice can improve sleep, with people who practice having better, longer nights of sleep.